john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 As a starting point, there will be example problem sets at the end of each lecture.
 But don't stop there!

 At the beginning of the class, maybe all you can do is replace your calculator with Python.
 As the class continues, you should be able to replace Excel with Python.
-But the trick is to start using what you learn every week at work/school.
+But the trick is to start using what you learn every week at work, school, or home.
 Practice.
-It's a lot harder to forget something once you've used a dozen times.
+It's a lot harder to forget something once you've used it a dozen times.

+#### Help Improve the Class

+Is a lecture unclear?
+Did you find a grammatical mistake?
+Do you have an idea to help improve the class?

+This class is totally open, which means it's free.
+It also means it's up to you to help me make this class better.
+To make it easier and quicker for other people to spin-up on Python and start working.

+I'd love your help.

 [Back to Syllabus](../../README.md)